Sometimes a wine label is so pretty that I just have to buy a bottle.

 Savvy Southern Style

-after drinking all the wine.
+the wine bottles after drinking all the wine.

 I use the corks, the labels and the bottles.